ShanewalshGit/comp_theory/README.md

     - Click on the "Code" button and select "Open with Codespaces".

 2. **Follow The Steps Above:**
-    - Follow the same steps as described for Visual Studio Code to run the ELIZA chatbot and the trigrams notebook.
+    - Follow the same steps 3-6 as described above to run the notebook.

 ## Technologies Used

 - Python